Skip to main content

 Discard Formations

-This mechanism takes time to maintain and can impact the speed of the game.
+These methods take time to maintain and can slow down the game.

 Hand Highlighters